matzipan/node-note/README.md

 when I switched back to Linux I had to use the not-feature-complete online version.
 The feature I missed the most was the ability to include print-outs of a PDF file.
 Since the API seems to cover this feature anyway, and Microsoft released a [good demo app](https://github.com/OneNoteDev/OneNoteAPISampleNodejs), I decided to [scratch my own itch](https://github.com/matzipan/node-note/commit/e4b5017f73466c75eb9aaa6e1b06b73d64329961), so I did some adjustments and added Google Drive upload support.

 The current application allows you to login via OAuth2 to your Google and Live accounts and then choose a PDF file and select from the destination sections in your OneNote main notebook.
 It also uploads the PDF file to a Google Drive folder with the same name as the selected OneNote section.
-The app looks for the Drive folder inside a folder names `Slidedecks` (it doesn't if it's in the root of your Drive or not, it will use the search function).
+The app looks for the Drive folder inside a folder names `Slidedecks` (it doesn't matter if it's in the root of your Drive or not, it will use the search function).
 This folder name is configurable in `config.js` under `drive.parentFolder`.

 ### Prerequisites